 Is it any good?

-Radio may be as predictable as a Hallmark card, but it's as heartwarming, too.
-This is a nice, old-fashioned family movie about the importance of kindness.
+This film may be as predictable as a Hallmark card, but it's as heartwarming, too.
+Radio is a nice, old-fashioned family movie about the importance of kindness.
 The characters learn that some things are more important than being smart.
 The audience learns that that lesson can apply to movies as well as people.

 It's always a little too easy to have minority or disabled characters in movies serve as saint-like or magical creatures who teach others how to be more authentic, yet this film handles the challenge better than most.
 Harris and Gooding give their characters depth and decency to provide some grounding for the story and keep it from getting too sugary.
 But they really have to carry the entire movie.
 Debra Winger appears in the thankless understanding-wife role (though she does carry a copy of Betty Friedan's revolutionary Feminine Mystique through one scene).

 Families can talk about disabled people they know and how they are treated.
 Do you think Radio was a respectful, accurate someone with a disability?

 Why was Radio was so important to Coach Jones?
 If we cannot correct a mistake we make at the time, how we can find a way to use what we have learned to prevent another mistake in the future

 They could talk about how the coach decided what his priorities really were and about how Radio showed that he understood some things better than people who thought they were smarter than he was.